dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/helpers/quick-input.md

 ---
 ## NA Button

 The NA button will be available for HMDA data fields where reporting NA is valid.
-The button allows
+The button allows the data field to toggle between NA